Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - Manufacturer includes a quick reference guide for first-time buyers

-We gave the LEDTonic Z5 a shot, and it definitely delivered on intensity.
-If you’re curious about trying a COB-style LED grow light, this is a great entry point.
-At 12 inches from the canopy, we measured a strong PPFD of 911 µmol/m²/s.
-Even at 18 inches, the output held steady at 630 µmol/m²/s, plenty of light for a solid grow.
+We gave the LEDTonic Z5 a shot, and it delivered on intensity.
+If you’ve been curious about COB-style lighting, this is a solid entry point.
+At 12 inches from the canopy, we measured a PPFD of 911 µmol/m²/s, and even at 18 inches, output held steady at 630 µmol/m²/s.
+Plenty of light for a healthy, productive grow.

 Specs: